 The best way to prevent travel sickness is to make the car ride as comfortable as possible for your puppy.

-Tips to alleviate or prevent motion sick:
+Tips to alleviate or prevent motion sickness:

 Stress Alleviating Tips: